Does Coffee Make Everyone Poop?

 So what's the moral of the story?

 Watch this video and learn tips from a pro.
-Yes, you're welcome, and no, you can't have my sweater. (but this and this are hilarious current options...send me pictures, please)
+Or this silly Instagram Reel summarizing the study about how coffee causes urgency in women.
+Yes, you're welcome, and no, you can't have my Christmas-dinosaur sweater (but you can buy a similar one from Amazon here!)

 XOXO